huyremy/Autobet/README.md

-# Autobet
+# Little Shell
-Just only for fun
+Just only for fun.
+Don;t use it to attack your neighbour.